eviefp/eviefp.github.io/site/posts/2019-12-30-junior-developers.md

 details of these projects as well as my mentoring experience in order to establish a baseline.

 I have not been working with Haskell for very long.
-I actually come from OOP-land (you can [read my story here](https://cvlad.info/haskell/)), and I have a lot of experience as a team lead.
+I actually come from OOP-land, and I have a lot of experience as a team lead.
 I have hired, trained, and mentored a decent number of junior devs, most of them in my OOP days, but also three of them recently, at the place I currently work.
 For the past year and a half, I have been the main